OriginProtocol/security/templates/Contract-Code-Review.md

 - [ ] Deployer permissions are removed after deploy

+## Origin Specifc

+#### Governance

+- [ ] If a non-proxied, governed contract, governor should be set in the constructor

-## Strategy Specific
+#### Strategy checks

 _Remove this section if the code being reviewed is not a strategy._

-#### Strategy checks

 - [ ] Check balance cannot be manipulated up AND down by an attacker
 - [ ] No read only reentrancy on downstream protocols during checkBalance